life-itself/lifeitself.org/content/blog/2019/10/13/wise-education-gathering-2019.md

 ### Rufus

-To (help) develop human beings who are present and purposeful, who are truly and deeply free\* and present to their interconnection with others and the planet.
+To (help) develop human beings who are present and purposeful, who are truly and deeply free<sup>*</sup> and present to their interconnection with others and the planet.

-\* That is free from attachment, free from craving, ignorance and delusion – in short, awakened or awakening.
+<sup>*</sup> *That is, free from attachment, free from craving, ignorance and delusion – in short, awakened or awakening.*

 Education is deeply important.
 We believe that the bringing forth of a new human being is one of the most sacred tasks entrusted to a society and that formal education plays a central role in that – and one embedded within the wider context of culture, community and family.
 As a result we believe that teaching and education are of the greatest importance and prestige in our society.